queso-fuego/UEFI-GPT-image-creator/README.md

 A `DSKIMG.INF` file will be created containing the size of the generated image, and added to the `/EFI/BOOT/` directory.

-If adding a file to the data partition with `-ad <file>` or `--add-data-file <file>`, a `FILENAME.INF` file will be created containing the size of the file and lba (sector) of the data partition.
+If adding files to the data partition with `-ad <files> --add-data-files <files>`, a `FILE<N>.INF` file will be created for each one containing the file name, size in bytes, and starting lba (disk sector) in the disk image.
-This file will be added to the `/EFI/BOOT/` directory in the generated image.
+These .INF files will be added to the `/EFI/BOOT/` directory in the ESP.
 The purpose of this is to e.g. find a kernel file for an OS more easily within an EFI application.

 A valid OVMF file for qemu is included as `bios64.bin`.
 Use it with qemu as `-bios bios64.bin`.